td-org-uit-no/assignment-template-typst/main.typ

 + An objective report is good at:
   - Emphasizing your work

-It's not uncommon to mix these in your reports, and people like Einstein,Feynman, and Curie frequently used both forms in their texts.
+It's not uncommon to mix these in your reports, and people like Einstein, Feynman, and Curie frequently used both forms in their texts.

 #v(12pt)